beatriznaufel/beatriznaufel/README.md

 <h2 align="left">Hey, I'm Maria Beatriz! 👋</h2>

-<h4 align="left">I'm a web developer from Brazil with focus on frontend development.</h4>
+<h4 align="left">I'm a web developer from Brazil with focus on front-end development.</h4>

 - 🎓 Currently studing System Analysis and Development.
 - 🤔 I'm also taking some certifications in my area.